sashsutton/mern-product-store/README.md

 # MERN Product Store

-MERN Product Store is a full-stack web application for managing a product store.
+MERN Product Store is a responsive full-stack web application for managing a product store.
 Users can add, update, delete, and display products, including their price and image.

 ## Live Demo
 Check out the live version of the application [here](https://mern-product-store-u93h.onrender.com).